Chingy127/Wireshark-Analysis-RDP-SSH/README.md

 <h3>Connecting to the Linux Virtual Machine</h3>

 <p>
 To generate SSH traffic in this lab, the Windows virtual machine was used to connect to the Linux virtual machine over the private network.
+To establish the SSH connection, the private IP address of the Linux virtual machine was used.
+Since both virtual machines were on the same virtual network, the private IP allowed a secure internal connection between the systems without exposing the service to the public internet
 </p>

 <p>